 Write a will

-Keeping on with this rather morbid theme, a will is an important part of anybody’s financial planning.
+Keeping on with this rather morbid theme, a will is an important part of anybody’s family financial planning.
 Whatever your age; if you own property and have young children, it is strongly advisable to write a will.

 Some countries have inheritance laws that include the principle of forced heirship.
 This means that there are rules to dictate who will inherit your estate on death.

 Protect your income

 As with life insurance and wills, it’s difficult to convince people that income protection is necessary until it’s too late.
 Statistically, though, people are far more likely to suffer from illness or injury during their lifetimes than to die.

 Unless you have a generous employer scheme or are confident that your family can survive on government payments, you should consider a private income protection scheme.
 This is particularly important for the self-employed.

 As many young families often depend on one income for a period of time, some form of protection for those earnings is essential.
 International income protection policies are available to expatriates and provide a regular income if you are unable to work due to illness or injury.
 It’s usually possible to insure up to 75% of your current income, which would be paid until you are able to resume working.

 Save for the future

-Sensible financial planning dictates that protection should come before investment.
+Sensible family financial planning dictates that protection should come before investment.
 Once you protect your family, it’s time to think about saving.

 One of the major reasons for parents to save is to fund their children’s education.
+Childcare in the early years can be an expense (depending on where you live), but it pales in comparison to the costs of educating a child abroad.
 Expat families can’t underestimate the costs of education, for instance.
-Attending a university in the United Kingdom or United States costs between €20,000 and €40,000 per year.
+Attending a university in the United Kingdom or United States costs between €20,000 and €40,000 per year; electing to send a child to an international school also incurs considerable costs.
 Parents need to be aware of the cost and should be prepared to start saving as early as possible.